We would like to briefly introduce the topic of interoperability in DiGA development with a small example:

 - Statistical procedures based on the data, which are only stored to prove the positive supply effect.

-Interface to wearables
+1.1.3 Interface to wearables and medical devices

 This interface is not available on all DiGAs and is therefore not relevant for all manufacturers.
 However, if medical devices or other wearables are involved in the function of the DiGA, interoperable data exchange must also be ensured at this interface.
 The reason for this is quite simple: it must be left up to the patient to decide which device he or she wants to use.
 This requires hardware manufacturers to be clear about the data format in which they communicate with the DiGA.
 This is the only way to develop devices that can also interact with the DiGA.